lennihein/cpu-emulator/doc/04_backend.md

 #### Arithmetic and Logical Instructions with Immediate {#sec:instr_alui}

-These are basically the same instructions as in [@sec:instr_alu].
+These are analogous to the instructions introduced in [@sec:instr_alu].
 The main difference is, that the second source register is replaced by an immediate operand which is set directly in the assembler code.
-This immediate is used as the value of a *Word*, so it is truncated by a modulo operation to be in the appropriate range.
+This immediate is used as the value of a `Word`, so it is truncated by a modulo operation to be in the appropriate range.

 \begin{tabular}{ |p{2cm}|p{3cm}|p{9cm}|  }
 \hline